Beginning my career I met a senior developer who was writing code like this:

 For me rework means overtime.
 It also means shame.
 Whenever I made a mistake that leads to rework I feel shameful and incompetent.

-This is amplified when the code is in the production.
+This is amplified when the code is in production.
 Which means a lot of people are going to be affected by that.
 We are like other people and we make mistakes.
 We should not be hard on ourselves.
 I am not incompetent-- I just made a mistake.

 9. Giving estimates is difficult